Akami Sushi

 • price 2 of 4

-Koreatown’s Iki Ramen has long been a haven for those in search of affordable, high-quality nigiri and hand rolls—so it’s only fitting that the restaurant group’s newer sushi-oriented offshoots in Hollywood (Iki Nori) and Arcadia (Akami Sushi) offer the same excellent nigiri, sashimi and temaki.
-For a reasonable splurge, look to Iki Nori’s $44 special hand roll set.
+Why we love it: Koreatown’s Iki Ramen has been serving good sushi for so long that it’s only fitting that the restaurant group’s newer sushi-oriented offshoots in Hollywood (Iki Nori) and Arcadia (Akami Sushi) offer the same excellent nigiri, sashimi and temaki.
+For a reasonable splurge, look to Iki Nori’s $48 special hand roll set.
 Though not completely filling, the set includes toro caviar, salmon truffle, scallop uni and a thin, lightly seared slice of A5 Wagyu topped with yuzu kosho and a brush of sweet shoyu.
 Deep in the San Gabriel Valley, Akami’s well-priced sushi and sashimi sets ($38–52) offer a little bit of everything, from sea urchin to yellowtail and snapper.
 Both restaurants offer a killer take on spicy tuna crispy rice and a few tasty varieties of new-school sashimi—in particular, I enjoyed Akami’s delicate slices of sea bream topped with olive oil, rock salt and seasonal fruit.

 • Seafood